 We have already discussed the first chapter A Letter To God from Class 10 English.
-If you have not read that chapter till now then just click on the link given below.
+If you have not read that chapter now then just click on the link given below.

 All Oral Comprehension Class 10 English Chapter 2 Nelson Mandela